khaledghobashy/uraeus_smbd/README.md

-# ASURT - MBDT
+# SMBD

-**ASU Racing Team - Multi-Body Dynamics Tool**
+**Symbolic Multi-Body Dynamics**

 ## Description

-**asurt_mbdt** is a python package developed for the creation, simulation and visualization of multibody systems.
+**smbd** is a python package developed for the creation, simulation and visualization of multi-body systems.

-A multibody system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*.
-Practitioners of multibody dynamics study the generation and solution of the equations governing the motion of such systems [1].
+A multi-body system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*.
+Practitioners of multi-body dynamics study the generation and solution of the equations governing the motion of such systems [1].

 ### Audience and Fields of Application